Contamination characterization with multivariate geostatistics and sampling optimization| Training course

 Objectives

-- Understand and implement multivariate geostatistics to reduce estimation uncertainty by taking advantage of the correlation between pollutants/contaminants.
+- Understand and implement multivariate geostatistics to reduce estimation uncertainty by taking advantage of the correlation between in situ measurements (count or dose rate) and activity concentration or between easy-to-measure nuclides

-- Perform coherent and simultaneous characterizations for several contaminations on the same site.
+- Perform coherent and simultaneous characterizations for multiple contaminations on the same site.

 Outlines